kwsong/kwsong.github.io/_projects/tfts.markdown

       Scanning circuit schematic (left) and fabricated large-area circuits on glass
   </div>

-For my senior thesis, I worked with Professors Wagner and Verma to design and fabricate an a-Si:H TFT "scanning" circuit to interface between arrays of thin-film sensors and nanoscale integrated circuit chips for a system to monitor the formation and propagation of cracks on a bridge.
+For my senior thesis, I worked with Professors Wagner and Verma to design and fabricate a dynamic a-Si:H TFT "scanning" circuit to interface between arrays of thin-film sensors and nanoscale integrated circuit chips for a system to monitor the formation and propagation of cracks on a bridge.
+This "hybrid" system architecture takes advantage of the high speed processing of modern ICs and the low cost, mechanical flexibility, and scalable nature of large-area electronics.

 <div class="publications">
   <h2>publications</h2>